leoafarias/neardb/README.md

 })
 ```
 ### Update a Document
-By using *set* if the document does not exist it will create it.
-If it does exist you can use set to overwrite the whole document.
+By using *set*, if the document does not exist, NearDB will create it.
+If it does exist, `set` will overwrite the whole document.
 ```typescript
 nearDB.collection('states').doc('ny').set({
     name: 'New York',